Battle of the Trebia: Subsequent campaigns

-While the Roman prisoners were treated badly, the captured Roman allies were treated well.
+Roman prisoners were treated badly, but captured Roman allies were treated well.
 Many were soon freed and sent back to their cities, in the hope that they would speak well of Carthaginian martial prowess and of their treatment.
 Hannibal hoped some of these allies could be persuaded to defect and marched south in the hope of winning over some of the ethnic Greek and Italic city states.
 There, the following year, Hannibal won a victory at Cannae which Richard Miles describes as "Rome's greatest military disaster".
 The historian Toni Ñaco del Hoyo describes the Trebia, Lake Trasimene and Cannae as the three "great military calamities" suffered by the Romans in the first three years of the war.
 Subsequently the Carthaginians campaigned in southern Italy for a further 13 years.

 In 204 BC Publius Cornelius Scipio, the son of the Scipio who had been wounded at Ticinus, invaded the Carthaginian homeland and defeated the Carthaginians in two major battles and won the allegiance of the Numidian kingdoms of North Africa.
 Hannibal and the remnants of his army were recalled from Italy to confront him.
 They met at the Battle of Zama in October 202 BC where Hannibal was decisively defeated.
 As a consequence Carthage agreed a peace treaty which stripped it of most of its territory and power.